JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

     Generally, a non-parametric distribution is preferred (specified using the string ``'P'`` in ``fitsignal``), i.e. a distribution where each element :math:`P_i` of the distribution is a parameter.
     Non-parametric distributions are obtained via methods such as Tikhonov regularization.
-If there are reasons to believe that the distance distribution has a specific shape (e.g. Gaussian, Rice, random-coil, etc.), use the associated parametric distance distibution model from the :ref:`list of available models<modelsref_dd>`.
+If there are reasons to believe that the distance distribution has a specific shape (e.g. Gaussian, Rice, random-coil, etc.), use the associated parametric distance distribution model from the :ref:`list of available models<modelsref_dd>`.

 (3) **Choosing a background model**